gkulasik/csc394/README.md

 ## DESCRIPTION

 This is the capstone project for CSC 394.
 This is an app that is meant to simulate an e-store.
-This application was built in three weeks using Ruy on Rails.
+This application was built in three weeks using Ruby on Rails.

 Includes:
-* Sign up and Log in System
+* Sign up and log in system
-* Item and Inventory System
+* Item and inventory system
-* Cart Management System
+* Cart management system
-* Site wide Security to prevent unauthorized access
+* Site wide security to prevent unauthorized access
-* Database Generators that populate the database for testing purposes
+* Database generators that populate the database for testing purposes

 ## Development Team